RN to BSN program: Classroom/distance-learning option

 Scholarships for transfer students

-We offer a number of scholarship opportunities for students transferring into The University of Akron.
+The Akron Guarantee Scholarship is for students transferring into The University of Akron.